extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

    :local:
    :depth: 1

-Most of the actions below can be used to automate SLX, VDX and MLXe platforms, however, if an action is only valid for a particular platform, it will be documented in the action details, otherwise, the action is supported for all platforms.
+Most of the actions below can be used to automate SLX, VDX and NI platforms, however, if an action is only valid for a particular platform, it will be documented in the action details, otherwise, the action is supported for all platforms.

 Pre-requisites for Automation